BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 ### Breaking changes

+The items listed below are changes that have been made in this release that break compatibility with previous releases.

 - The S3 support for files has been completely rewritten
 - The default Elasticsearch views now uses a new mapping and settings which improves the ability to search for resources using the listing endpoints.
+- Resolvers/storages/views can't be tagged anymore

 ### Deprecations

-- Resolvers/storages/views can't be tagged anymore
+The items listed below are announcement of future deprecation, these features will be removed in the next release.

 - The global SSE endpoint, the SSE endpoints for realms/acls/organizations and the SSE endpoint to fetch indexing errors have been removed
 - Fetch organizations and projects by their uuid is now removed